Homebrew/homebrew-command-not-found/README.md

 ## Support

-This tool supports Bash (version 4 and higher) and Zsh.
+This tool supports Bash (version 4 and higher), Zsh and Fish.

 ## How does it work?